if-loops/gpt-4o-system-prompt/01-system-prompt-partial.md

 ---

-### Not mentioned by o1 in this leak but can be invoked:
+### Not mentioned by first partial o1 leak but found via additional probing:

 ```
 {